xueerchen1990/xueerchen1990.github.io/_posts/2024-04-27-Beginner-Guide-llama3-mac-air.markdown

 ---
 ![lm](/assets/llama3_mac/llama_mac.png)
 ## Introduction:
 Are you excited to explore the world of large language models on your MacBook Air?
-In this blog post, I'll walk you through the steps to get Llama-3-8B up and running on your machine.
-I'll also share a recent discovery that improves the model's responses by applying a templating fix.
+In this blog post, we'll walk you through the steps to get Llama-3-8B up and running on your machine.
+We'll also share a recent discovery that improves the model's responses by applying a templating fix, which is especially crucial when working with low-precision quantized models like the 4-bit Llama-3-8B used in this example.
+Low-precision quantization reduces the memory footprint and computational requirements of large language models, enabling faster inference on resource-constrained devices like the MacBook Air.
+However, this quantization may result in a loss of expressiveness and fine-grained detail capture.
+Templating compensates for this by providing a well-structured context for the model to follow, guiding its responses and helping it generate more coherent and relevant outputs.
 Let's dive in!

+## Hardware:
+For this experiment, I used a MacBook Air 15" with an M2 chip and 16GB of memory.
+Unfortunately, I was unable to run the model on my 8GB Mac mini.
+If you have a Mac mini and are looking for a model that can run comfortably on it, don't worry!
+You can try [phi3-mini](https://huggingface.co/mlx-community/Phi-3-mini-4k-instruct-4bit), which is a smaller model that works well on a 8GB Mac.

 ## Setting Up the Environment:
 1. Make sure you have Python installed on your MacBook Air.
 I recommend using a virtual environment such as [mamba miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3) to keep your dependencies isolated.
 2. Install the required libraries: `pip install mlx-lm torch`
 3. Download the pre-trained Llama-3-8B model and tokenizer.
 In this example, I'll be using the "mlx-community/Meta-Llama-3-8B-Instruct-4bit" model.
+The model weights are 5GB.

 ## Loading the Model and Tokenizer:
 1. Use the `load` function from `mlx_lm` to load the pre-trained model and tokenizer: